StasivO/The-Engine-11/README.md

 <h2>ABOUT US</h2>
 <p>We`re a team of two: concept and 3d / VFX artists.
 We`re all into geeky stuff and our dream is to give this world another story like Star Wars or perhaps World of Tolkien's Middle-earth with its unique languages, traditions and profound story.</p>

 <p>We feel this idea is worth people's attention but everything that we can currently do is creating a visual part of the game.
-So, we decided to run a Fundraising NFT campaign exclusively on Litho and try to get some money in order to start developing the actual game and build the community around it.</p>
+So, we decided to run a fundraising NFT campaign exclusively on Litho to start developing the actual game, build the community around it and find the team.</p>
 <p>Our plan is to create a collection with small Mech animations from different game locations.
 We`ve already started creating the 3d models in order to speed up scene compositing for the NFT project</p>

 <img src="https://github.com/StasivO/The-Engine-11/blob/main/11.jpg" alt="" style="max-width: 50px;">